nmbooker/upy-switch-led-panel/README.md

 There's an example jobtab in the 'examples' directory of this repository.

+In host/ you'll find an example `.service` file that should start the script when /dev/ttyACM0 appears on your system, and stops it when the device is removed.

 ## Copyright and License

 Copyright (C) 2015  Nicholas Booker <nmb@nickbooker.uk>